 When: Existed from 12th through to the early 20th century

 History: Houses of a religious order of unmarried or windowed women, formed after the holy crusades

 Who Were the Beguines?

-The Begijnen (Beguines) were a Catholic order of unmarried or widowed women founded in the twelfth century in the Low Countries because of the gender imbalance caused by the Crusades to the Holy lands, which many men left on but were never to return.
+The Begijnen (Beguines) were a Catholic order of unmarried or widowed women founded in the twelfth century in the Low Countries because of the gender imbalance caused by the Crusades to the Holy lands, which many men left but were never to return to.

 Beguines were ordinary women who lived in seclusion in simple, convent-like homes.
 They made no monastic vows and could leave if they wished, but preferred to devote themselves to religious worship and charitable work.

 There are still several former Beguine houses, known as begijnhoven, in all styles across Flanders.
 They’re clusters of small houses surrounded by a protective wall and built around a central garden and church.
 Two of the most beautiful ones are those of Bruges and Leuven.